denten-books/plain-text/0-chapter.md

 archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 The articulation of higher-level abstractions cannot attain its full expressive potential without a thick description of their lower-level base particulates.
-I encourage the reader to encounter the immedeate context of reading (and writing) anew.
+I encourage the reader to encounter the immediate context of reading (and writing) anew.
 Throughout, I will connect habituated intuitions of the mind with such knowledge "at hand" and "fingertip knowledge."